-Persistent infection with high risk HPV types 16 and 18 can cause cell changes leading to other anogenital cancers in females, including cancer of the vulva or vagina and some cancers of the head, neck, throat (oropharyngeal tract) or cancer of the anus in either sex.
+Persistent infection with high risk HPV types 16 and 18 can cause cell changes leading to other anogenital cancers in women, including cancer of the vulva or vagina and some cancers of the head, neck, throat (oropharyngeal tract) or cancer of the anus in either sex.

-These vaccines do not protect against all HPV types that cause cervical or other cancers.
-However, there is evidence of some protection against some of these types that are not in the vaccines (cross protection).
+This vaccine does not protect against all HPV types that cause cervical or other cancers.
+However, there is evidence of some protection against some of these types that are not in the vaccine (cross protection).

-For males:
+For men:

-HPV-associated cancers in males are relatively rare compared with cancer of the cervix (and other sites) in females.
-Gardasil[®] 4 and Gardasil[®] 9 vaccines protect against high-risk HPV types 16 and 18, which are strongly implicated in ano-genital cancers in males (ie cancer of the penis and anus).
-These vaccines also protect against cancers of the head, neck, throat (oropharyngeal tract) related to these high-risk HPV types.
+HPV-associated cancers in men are relatively rare compared with cancer of the cervix (and other sites) in women.
+Gardasil[®] 9 protects against high-risk HPV types 16 and 18, which are strongly implicated in ano-genital cancers in men (cancer of the penis and anus).
+This vaccine also protects against cancers of the head, neck, throat (oropharyngeal tract) related to these high-risk HPV types.